 Remember, you can always add endorsements/riders to your basic condo insurance policy to cover some of the exclusions in case your insurance provider allows it.
 If your insurer doesn’t offer the endorsements/riders you need, you should purchase stand-alone insurance policies to protect your condo.
 For instance, if your condo is located in a flood-prone area, you can purchase a stand-alone flood insurance policy to protect your condo adequately against the risk of weather-related flooding.

-Types of Condo Insurance Coverages in Florida
+What Types of Insurance Coverages Do I Need for a Condo in Florida?

 There are various types of condo insurance coverages.
 The type of coverage you choose should depend on your coverage needs.
 Some of the common types of condo insurance coverage in Florida include, among others: